 WEDS., JANUARY 11 UPDATE FROM THE VAN NUYS COURTHOUSE:

 As of today, from the Van Nuys Courthouse, the January 24 preliminary hearing has been cancelled.

 The new date-setting hearing is on Monday, March 6.
 Then, the preliminary hearing, where the judge will hear and consider whether sufficient evidence exists to warrant a trial, should be within 30 days afterwards, most likely sometime in April.
 Please continue helping to spread the word about his case and building support for this important fight for justice.

 Contact the Los Angeles District Attorney to Demand Justice!

-NSC is working in coalition with Filipino Migrant Center, NAFCON of Southern CA, Migrante of Los Angeles, Anakbayan of Southern CA, Gabriela Los Angeles, Nikkei Progressives and others to keep white supremacist Nicholas Weber off of the streets and to pressure District Attorney George Gascón and his office to do more than just making verbal promises.
+NSC is working in coalition with Filipino Migrant Center, NAFCON of Southern CA, Migrante of Los Angeles, Anakbayan of Southern CA, Gabriela Los Angeles, Nikkei Progressives, AWA SoCal, and others to keep white supremacist Nicholas Weber off of the streets and to pressure District Attorney George Gascón and his office to do more than just making verbal promises.

 Visit the Filipino Migrant Center support page to find out how to take action.
 In particular, help us get more organizations to sign on to the letter to District Attorney Gascón to pursue a full investigation.

 Donate to help the family (e.g. they are having to take unpaid leave to show up for court dates).
 Sign-up as a supporter to be put on an email list to receive updates about the campaign.
 Spread the word about this case, which has implications for all Asian Americans being targeted for violence.